SeiryuZ/HemeWeb/proposal/README.md

 ## Output

-This project will create a working prototype that enable HemeLB simulation to be run on the cloud infrastructure.
-This web application will be used by the HemeLB project to introduce HemeLB workflow to their peers, scientists and doctors.
-In addition, if time permit, this web application will be extended to handle more use case from the workflow, starting from the domain definition step to post-processing step.
-This prototype development will be used as the basis of future improvement on HemeLB workflow for eventual medical use.
+This project will create two outputs that HemeLB project will use.
+First, a working HemeWeb prototype that enable running HemeLB simulation to run on cloud.
+Second, a usability document that HemeLB project will use to further the development.
+HemeLB will use these two outputs as the basis of future improvement on HemeLB workflow.

 # Risks